annasehgal/JaneSt/README.md

   - Red digits should map to red-outlined cells
   - Non-colored digits map to normal white cells
 - The C3/J8/S1 pattern in the image is disregarded, since no mapping involving letters is defined in the PDF.
+- Another observation, each bank row position is not equal to the  entry